-David Quinn’s studio is a small, white, rectangular space – the box room in a house in suburban Dublin that he shares with his wife and two young sons.
+David Quinn’s studio is a small, white, rectangular space.
 Small abstract paintings, the size of old paperbacks that can be nestled in one hand, hang in a line at eye-level on opposite walls.
 Each painting is a unit, both unique and part of a greater whole: words in a sentence, notes in a tune, hours in a day.
 At first glance they appear to be simple works, minimal and understated, but look again.
 Focus on the edges, see the layers built up like strata in sedimentary rock.
 Each layer is a page, a painting that Quinn has stuck down, studied, added to and covered up.

 Working on several paintings at once, Quinn considers them as markers of time.
 They are abstract and yet, they represent time worked and time spent in contemplation.
 Another definition of abstract – a summary of the contents of a book, article, or speech – is also relevant.
 The finished paintings are summaries of the process of their creation: concentrated forms or essences.